Prairie Wife Badge: Pikes Peak

 if when we made it to the top.

 We woke up at 5:30 am and got some Starbucks (which we were all too nervous to drink) and drove to the trailhead.

-Happy and all smiles (despite there being no open bathroom at the trailhead) we began the first part of the journey.
+Happy and all smiles (despite no open bathroom at the trailhead), we began the first part of the journey.

 We hiked 6.5 miles slowly and steadily going up to 10,200ft.
 The views were stunning.

 Aspens, streams, majestic views of the surrounding mountains, and just enough peeks of Pikes Peak (see what I did there) to make me wonder…how much farther do we need to go?

 The hike was hard but not grueling, and we stayed hydrated and stopped to snack and keep our energy up.

 We all knew that after Barr Camp, it was going to get real.